abdo-ashraf/Optimizing-GPU-Utilization-At-Training/README.md

 - **torch.compile** can improve performance through just-in-time compilation but may have compilation overhead.
 - **FlashAttention** is particularly effective for transformer models with long sequence lengths.
 - **Fused Optimizers** reduce GPU kernel launches and memory operations, improving overall training efficiency.
+- **8-bit Optimizers** reduce the memory footprint of 32-bit optimizers without any performance degradation, allowing for faster training of large models.

 ## References